BetweenBooks/BetweenBooks.github.io/updates/2021/the-rules-do-not-apply-2017.md

   <p>I was really surprised and amazed by this book.
 I saw Ariel Levy talk at
   the amazing festival in Melbourne.
 I didn't know anything about her, but the image I did form didn't match what was revealed in this book.
-Very thought and captivating, and a relatable account of one persons life and dreams.
+Very thoughtful and captivating, and a relatable account of one persons life and dreams.
 Definitely recommended reading for an insight into a life that is quite different from my own.</p>
 ---